 By Holly Reisem Hanna

 The article looked authentic like it came from the Los Angeles Tribune News, which I assumed was a major publication in California.
-I read the amazing story of Mary Steadman, who recently lost her job as an account representative and started working from home with a system called Easy Google Profits.
+I read the amazing story of Mary Steadman, who recently lost her job as an Account Representative and started working from home with a system called Easy Google Profits.
 The article explained how she was able to make $5,500.00 a month with a trusted name like Google.

 Wanting to know more I clicked on the link to Easy Google Profit where you are brought to a landing page boasting “As seen & trusted on Google, CNBC, USA Today, ABC, CNN, and Yahoo.”
-The page claims that there is a limited supply, so you need to give them your name, phone number, and email address now.
+The page claims that there is a limited supply, so you need to give them your name, phone number, and email address immediately.

-A couple of things jumped out at me immediately; one this site has nothing to do with Google.
+A couple of things jumped out at me immediately; one this site had nothing to do with Google.
 If you take the time to read the small print, it says, “Blazing Keywords is not affiliated with, endorsed by or in any way associated with Google.”
-The second thing that caught my attention was the fact that you could not click on the, as seen & trusted on companies.
+The second thing that caught my attention was the fact that you could not click on the as seen & trusted on companies.
 Once again when you read the small print, it says, “The trademarks in this image are owned by their respective owners who do not endorse this product.”

 Confused why a major publication like the Los Angeles Tribune News would feature such a story, I went back to the original article where I found some tiny print stating, “This publication is an article advertisement for Easy Google Profit.”
 Then for kicks, I searched for the terms “Mary Steadman” and “Easy Google Profit” where numerous negative reports came up.

 So is there really a Mary Steadman and does she make $5,500 a month using Easy Google Profit?
-I highly doubt it.
+I doubt it.
 What I do know is I don't trust companies that purposely try to deceive me.

 Secondly, please take the time to do your research on the company.
-By reading the small print, researching the company with the Better Business Bureau and by performing a Google keyword search you can help to avoid work at home scams.
+By reading the small print, researching the company with the Better Business Bureau, Glassdoor.com, and by performing a Google keyword search you can help to avoid work-at-home scams.

 Update 2016: There appears to be a new variation of this deceptive opportunity, called Financial Health Reset.
 With this opportunity, they have a fake Forbes article which leads to a landing page where you enter your name, email address, and phone number.
 I decided to enter my information to see what it was all about — and it took me to a sales page for a work-at-home opportunity to post links online.
 But, to get the information you have to pay $97!

-First, posting links online is a scam!
+FIRST, posting links online is a scam!
 You can read more about this type of scam on the Fox Business website.

-Second, you always need to verify your sources.
+SECOND, you always need to verify your sources.
 In fact, the real Forbes website put out an article about these fake articles that are being used to promote iffy products.

-Third, you should never have to pay for a job.
+THIRD, you should never have to pay for a job.

-Make sure to check out our article on tips for avoiding work at home scams.
+Make sure to check out our article on tips for avoiding work-at-home scams.